GaloyMoney/galoy-infra/docs/migration-guide/guide.md

 2. Migrate Users and Privileges:
    - Migration does not transfer privileges and users.
 Create users manually based on the old database.

-# Step 7: Syncing with terraform
+## Step 6.5: User creation with terraform

 [TODO]
 ![tf-state-list](./assets/tf-state.png)